-I am delighted to have been told that I have met the criteria for the Kennel Club’s Assured Breeder Scheme, following a visit by an Assessor in December 2014.
+I am delighted to be a member of the Kennel Club’s Assured Breeder Scheme.
+My most recent inspection by an Assessor has been carried out, in January 2021.
 I joined the scheme soon after I began breeding, because I wanted to ensure that I was doing all I could to breed the best puppies possible.
 I have decided to include a summary of the very rigorous requirements here.

 Requirements for Membership